 Cats That Don't Shed Much

-For cat lovers that are a bit more particular about shedding, there are luckily some cat breeds out there that have shorter, thinner coats.
+For cat lovers who are a bit more particular about shedding, there are, luckily, some cat breeds out there that have shorter, thinner coats.
 You'll notice a lot less shedding with the following breeds.

-One cat that you might be surprised to find in this list is the Siberian.
-This regal-looking feline has quite a big coat.
-But this cat is known to shed less than the average cat and is even hypoallergenic.
+One cat you might be surprised to find in this list is the Siberian.
+This regal-looking feline has quite an oversized coat.
+But this cat's fur is known to shed less than the average cat and is even hypoallergenic.
 Their weather-resistant coat produces far less Fel d 1 protein (the stuff that triggers allergies) than other cats.

 RELATED: Sphynx Cat Breed

 Don't get too worried if your cat is shedding.
-Unless you notice chunks of fur or red skin, your cat's shedding is all part of, well, being a cat!
-Still, there are some reasons you might be noticing more loose hairs than usual.
+Unless you notice chunks of fur or red skin, your cat's doing normal shedding, which is all part of being a cat!
+Still, you might notice more loose hairs than usual for some reason.

 The Time of Year

 While cats shed all year, the shedding picks up during certain seasons.
-In the winter, cats grow a thicker coat.
-Once the weather warms up in the spring and the days grow longer, cats will start shedding that extra fur.
+In the winter, cats tend to grow a thicker coat.
+Cats will start shedding that extra fur once the weather warms up in the spring and the days grow longer.

 Health Issues

-Various health issues may be causing your feline friend to shed more than usual.
+Various health issues may be causing your feline or furry friend to shed more than usual.
 These issues may include:

 Low-Quality Food

-Cats maintain a healthy coat from grooming and the proper nutrients they get from a balanced diet.
+Cats maintain a healthy coat from grooming and the proper nutrients from a balanced diet.
 The food you're feeding your cat should have a high-quality protein source listed at the start of the list of ingredients.
-This means it shouldn't be meal or starch.
-You should also look for copper, Vitamin A, Vitamin E, zinc, and omega-3 and omega-6 fatty acids.
+This means it shouldn't be a meal or starch.
+It would help if you also looked for copper, Vitamin A, Vitamin E, zinc, omega-3, and omega-6 fatty acids.

-Without these ingredients, your cat is most likely not getting the proper nutrients they need to keep their coat healthy.
-And a cat with an unhealthy coat is often a sign that there are other things wrong, too.
+Without these ingredients in cat foods, your cat is most likely not getting the proper nutrients they need to keep their coat healthy.
+And a cat with an unhealthy coat is often a sign that other things are wrong, too.

 Stress or Anxiety